Using Pronto to Introduce Style to Your Rails App

 Unfortunately good documentation on setting up Pronto in CircleCI is hard to find.
 Here are the steps I followed to configure Pronto to work with CircleCI 2.0.

-2. Add a project level environment variable called PRONTO_GITHUB_ACCESS_TOKEN using the token created in the first step.
+using the token created in the first step. - Add

 - run: echo 'export PRONTO_PULL_REQUEST_ID=$CIRCLE_PR_NUMBER' >> $BASH_ENV